Skip to main content

 Without consistent events, naming conventions, UTM discipline, CRM alignment, and cross-domain tracking where needed, journeys become fragmented.
 You may see pieces of behavior, but not the full path.

-For example, a hospitality website may show that users clicked into a booking engine, but if the booking engine is not tracked properly, the journey becomes invisible at the most important moment.
+For example, a booking website may show that users clicked into a booking engine, but if the booking engine is not tracked properly, the journey becomes invisible at the most important moment.

-A SaaS company may see trial sign-ups, but if product activation and retention data are disconnected, the journey ends too early in reporting.
+A subscription business may see trial sign-ups, but if product activation and retention data are disconnected, the journey ends too early in reporting.

 A lead generation business may count form submissions, but if CRM quality is not connected, the journey cannot distinguish strong leads from poor-fit enquiries.